jasminemathieu/Ansible-Automation/README.md

 ### 2. System Update and Install Ansible

- We will complete this step running the following commands
+ We will complete this step running the following commands:
   #

     Update the system